obiwanus/focus-zig/LOG.md

     - Implement a few languages, not just Zig
     - Measure how expensive it is to rehighlight everything
 - [bug] Colors are off when non-ascii bytes are present (tokenizer doesn't support utf-8)
-- [debt] Fix the leak when getting files in working dir
+- [tech-debt] When scanning the root folder, ignore the ignored folders right away (modify dir walker)

 # WHAT NEEDS TO WORK BEFORE I CAN START USING IT
 - Open files